orenbenkiki/dynamake/README.rst

 ...........

-DynaMake allows attaching annotations (:py:class:`dynamake.patterns.AnnotatedStr`) to strings (and patterns).
+DynaMake allows attaching annotations (:py:class:`dynamake.AnnotatedStr`) to strings (and patterns).
 Multiple annotations may be applied to the same string.
 The provided string processing functions preserve these (that is, pass the annotations from the input(s) to the output(s)).
 These annotations are used by DynaMake to modify the handling of required and output files, and in some cases, control formatting.

-* :py:func:`dynamake.patterns.optional` indicates that an output need not exist at the end of the step, or a required file need not exist for the following actions to succeed.
+* :py:func:`dynamake.optional` indicates that an output need not exist at the end of the step, or a required file need not exist for the following actions to succeed.
 That is, invoking ``require(optional('foo'))`` will invoke the step that provides ``foo``.
 If there is no such step, then ``foo`` need not exist on the disk.
 If this step exists, and succeeds, but does not in fact create ``foo``, and specifies ``output=optional('foo')``, then DynaMake will accept this and continue.
 If either of the requiring or invoked steps did not specify the ``optional`` annotation, then DynaMake will complain and abort the build.

-* :py:func:`dynamake.patterns.exists` ignores the modification time of an input or an output, instead just considering whether it exists.
+* :py:func:`dynamake.exists` ignores the modification time of an input or an output, instead just considering whether it exists.
 That is, invoking ``require(exists('foo'))`` will attempt to build ``foo`` but will ignore its timestamp when deciding whether to skip the execution of following actions in this step.
 Specifying ``output=exists('foo')`` will disable touching the output file to ensure it is newer than the required input file(s) (regardless of the setting of ``--touch_success_outputs``).

-* :py:func:`dynamake.patterns.precious` prevents output file(s) from being
+* :py:func:`dynamake.precious` prevents output file(s) from being removed
-  removed (regardless of the setting of ``--remove_stale_outputs`` and ``--remove_failed_outputs``).
+  (regardless of the setting of ``--remove_stale_outputs`` and ``--remove_failed_outputs``).

-* :py:func:`dynamake.patterns.phony` marks an output as a non-file target.
+* :py:func:`dynamake.phony` marks an output as a non-file target.
 Typically the default top-level ``all`` target is ``phony``, as well as similar top-level targets such as ``clean``.
 When a step has any ``phony`` output(s), its actions are always executed, and a synthetic modification time is assigned to it: one nanosecond newer than the newest required input.

   If using persistent state to track actions (see below), this state will ignore any parts of invoked commands that are marked as ``phony``.
 This